 The other thing that bothered me about the Rev.2 design was the use of five op-amps.
 Not only does this offer no significant space saving over using six op-amps (it’s three 8-pin chips either way), but it also necessitates the use of two different chips that look virtually identical.
 That’s pretty much asking someone to mix them up, and given single op-amps have a quite different pin-out to duals, the possibility of something getting fried is fairly high.
 So I was thinking that I had an op-amp in hand that I could use in the circuit somewhere.
 This lead to Rev.3 of the circuit.
 It was at this point that I spotted an error in the Tilt control circuit.
 You can play “spot the difference” with the Rev.2 schematic above.
 So Rev.4 fixed that problem.

 This updated version simply uses the extra op-amp as an output buffer after the volume control.
 This prevents the volume control from interacting with subsequent circuits and provides a solid, low impedance drive to anything that comes after it.
 It means the circuit uses three identical chips so you can put them in in any order and it’s all fine.
 I used TL072, but any common dual audio op-amp is fine, as long as it doesn’t lock up.
-The only other Rev.3/4 change was to add a couple of pads to make wiring an “asymmetric clipping” switch easy.
-I experimented with this on the Rev.2 PCB, but it didn’t really do anything exciting since the diode clipping was AC-coupled, so I left it off the Rev.3 version.
+Rev.5 was a final tweak to add a capacitor between the Mid control and the output buffer to prevent any DC offsets from making the volume pot scratchy.
+This is the final version.

 Can I build one?